SebMouren/command-line-api-wiki/Home.md

 _Give your users a great experience with your .NET console applications while letting you focus on the application you're writing._

-## Why another command line library?

-Since the beginning, .NET has provided the `System.Console` API, which provides ways to read, write, and redirect standard input and output from the console, reposition the cursor, and change colors.

-With .NET Core, .NET programs increasingly run on Linux and MacOS, where users have long been accustomed to ANSI terminals and rich shell completions.
-Providing that kind of experience using .NET has been a lot of work for developers.
-The new `System.CommandLine` is an attempt to make some of those things easier.
+.NET has ways to interact with the console via `System.Console` and `Main` command arguments, but it does not provide an easy route to building command line applications that meet today's expectations.
+This is particularly true in the Linux and Mac ecosystem where users are accustomed to ANSI terminals and rich shell completions.

+The new `System.CommandLine` sets out to:

+* Reduce the time programmmers spend providing a command line API (CLI)
+* Improve the experience of the users of CLI programs

+## More information

 * [History](History)
 * [Functional goals](Functional-goals)